 The MBF is not included in PJM's settlement process.
 This is a design flaw that results in incorrect payments for regulation.
 The issue results from two FERC orders.
-From October 1, 2012, through October 31, 2013, PJM implemented a credits and replace it with the RegD to RegA mileage ratio in the performance credit paid to RegD resources, effective retroactively to October 1, 2012.90 That rule continues in effect.
+From October 1, 2012, through October 31, 2013, PJM implemented a

+MBF entirely from settlement calculations of the capability and performance credits and replace it with the RegD to RegA mileage ratio in the performance credit paid to RegD resources, effective retroactively to October 1, 2012.93 That rule continues in effect.
 The result of the current FERC order is that the MBF is used in market clearing to determine the relative value of an additional MW of RegD, but the MBF is not used in the settlement for RegD.
 If the MBF were consistently applied, every resource would receive the same only.
 On October 2, 2013, FERC directed PJM to eliminate the use of the clearing price per marginal effective MW.
 But the MBF is not consistently applied and resources do not receive the same clearing price per marginal effective MW.